lizglennphd/lizglennphd.github.io/content/consulting/index.md

 ### Data Science

 - **Data Visualization**: Bringing data to life using graphics.
 R has many pre-existing packages that maximize visual insights tailored to the data type or analysis.
 I can also customize color schemes and fonts to match your institution or brand.
-[Example](./INSAR2022.pdf)
+[Example 🖼️](./INSAR2022.pdf)

 - **Data Cleaning**: Converting raw data into usable variables for analysis.

 - **Missing Data**: There are many approaches to dealing with missing data, depending on your dataset and analytic plan.
 I am familiar with a range of imputation methods and analytic approaches that account for missingness (e.g., FIML).

 - **Web Scraping**: Extracting data from webpages into a spreadsheet for decision-making, visualization, or analysis.
-[Example](/project/appic/)
+[Example 🔗](/project/appic/)

 - **Text-Based Data**: Converting qualitative data into a quantitative format.
 This may include automated coding of free-text responses from surveys or short interview transcripts.
-[Example](/project/transcript/)
+[Example 🔗](/project/transcript/)

 ## Fees